-The organization of the rest of this paper is as follows.
-Section 2 reviews work relevant to this study.
-Section 3 gives an overview of the proposed Hybrid Service system.
+This section presented a general introduction of the proposed research.
+First, the limitations in existing Grid Information Service solutions, which lead into the proposed research, were discussed.
+Then, to present the scope of the research, the requirements expected from this research are outlined.
+Next, a brief summary of the proposed system is discussed.
+The organization of the rest of the paper is as follows.
+Section 2 reviews the relevant work in state of art of the studies covered in this paper.
+Section 3 gives an overview of the system.
 Section 4 presents the semantics of the Hybrid Service.
 Section 5 presents the architectural design details and the prototype implementation of the system.
-Section 6 analyzes the performance evaluation of the Hybrid Service prototype.
+Section 6 analyzes the performance evolution of the Hybrid Service prototype.
 It presents benchmarking on performance and scalability aspects of the system.
 Section 7 contains the summary and the future research directions.

-2. Relevant Work
+2 Relevant Work